NIKsaurabh/NIKsaurabh/README.md

 <!--
 **NIKsaurabh/NIKsaurabh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->
-- 🔭 I’m currently working on improving my data science skills
+- 🔭 I’m currently working on improving my Data Science skills
 - 🌱 I’m currently learning Data Science and Machine Learning
 - 👯 I’m looking to collaborate on Machine Learning, Data Science and Data Analytics Projects
 - 🤔 I’m looking for help with Statistics